Project · Architecture Note · 2025–2026

 F SQL roundtrip (state persistence) 42/50 36/50 45/50

-The compiled system's failures concentrate almost entirely in Set F, where the unconstrained SQL parameter remains available.
+The compiled path's failures concentrate almost entirely in Set F, where the unconstrained SQL parameter remains available.
 Sets A and B are 100%.
 Schema drift (Set E) shows the largest advantage: 88% vs. 40% for GPT-4.1.
-Claude Sonnet 4.6 outperforms the compiled system on SQL roundtrip, which is the single clear exception in the benchmark and is directly tied to the open surface described below.
+Claude Sonnet 4.6 outperforms the compiled path on SQL roundtrip, which is the single clear exception in the benchmark and is directly tied to the open surface described below.

 // key finding